wangyiyang7/CS5520-FinalProject/README.md

    Added functionality to automatically refresh the posts list when navigating back from post creation, ensuring newly created content appears immediately.

+`--------------------------------------------------`
+# Work Updates for branch (edit-delete-like-verify-share-post-functionalities) Carlos
+`--------------------------------------------------`

+1. Added post interaction capabilities including like, verify, share, edit, and delete functionality, enhancing user engagement with content.

+2. Created conditional UI elements that display edit and delete options only to the post author, implementing proper authorization checks using the AuthContext.

+3. Added verification feature allowing users to confirm the accuracy of posts, increasing community trust and content reliability.

+4. Added native share functionality enabling users to easily share post content with others through device-native sharing options.

+5. Implemented security checks to ensure only post authors can modify or delete their content, maintaining data integrity.